carpentries/instructor-training/CONTRIBUTING.md

     since that will make it difficult for you to work on other contributions.

 2. We use [GitHub flow][github-flow] to manage changes:
-    1. Create a fork of this repository on GitHub.
-    2. Clone your fork of this repository to create a local copy on your computer.
-    3. Create a new branch in your local copy for each significant change.
+    1. Create a new branch in your desktop copy of this repository for each significant change.
-    4. Commit the change in that branch.
+    2. Commit the change in that branch.
-    5. Push that branch to your fork of this repository on GitHub.
+    3. Push that branch to your fork of this repository on GitHub.
-    6. Submit a pull request from that branch to the [master repository][repo].
+    4. Submit a pull request from that branch to the [master repository][repo].
-    7. If you receive feedback,
+    5. If you receive feedback,
-        make changes in your local clone and push to your branch on GitHub: the pull request will update automatically.
+        make changes on your desktop and push to your branch on GitHub: the pull request will update automatically.

 Each lesson has two maintainers who review issues and pull requests